ChannexIO/terms_and_conditions/terms_and_conditions.md

 Where data is transferred over the Internet as part of a Website or SaaS Product, the data is encrypted using industry standard SSL (HTTPS).

-Where Downloadable Products are used, responsibility of securing access to the data you store in the Downloadable Products rests with you and not Channex.
-We strongly recommend that administrators of Downloadable Products configure SSL to prevent interception of data transmitted over networks and to restrict access to the databases and other storage used to hold data.

 ### Your Choices